Along Came a Spider (novel): Plot

 Alex is chosen by the kidnapper to deliver the ransom at Disney World.
-As Alex walks through the park, he is approached by a man he suspects is not the kidnapper.
-Still, the man knows about the ransom demand and is able to convince Alex to leave the park with him.
-Alex and the man board a private plane and eventually end up at a private airport in South Carolina.
-As the man leaves the plane with the ransom, Alex frees himself from the armrest he is handcuffed to and chases the man off the plane, only to be hit on the head by an unseen person.
-By the time Alex's backup arrives, the ransom is gone, and Maggie remains missing.
+As he walks through the park, he is approached by a man he suspects is not the kidnapper.
+Still, the man knows about the ransom demand and convinces Alex to leave the park with him.
+Alex and the man board a private plane and end up at a private airport in South Carolina.
+As the man leaves the plane with the ransom, Alex frees himself from the armrest he is handcuffed to and chases the man, only to be hit on the head by an unseen person.

-Alex is blamed by the press for the loss of ransom.
-Alex and John are removed from the case but given promotions.
-They return their attention to the Sanders family murders.
-Alex has also begun a relationship with Jezzie, despite his grandmother's warnings.
-Unable to let go of the kidnapping case, Alex continues to investigate on his own.
-Eventually, a teacher from the child victims' school is found murdered in the same manner as the Sanders women, and Maggie's shoe is left at the crime scene.
+Alex and John return their attention to the Sanders family murders.
+Alex has also begun a relationship with Jezzie.
+Unable to let go of the kidnapping case, he investigates on his own.
+Eventually, a teacher from the childrens' school is found murdered in the same manner as the Sanders women, and Maggie's shoe is left at the crime scene.
 Alex and John find a witness who places a Delaware door-to-door salesman in the area.

-The hostage-rescue team swarms the home of Gary Murphy, a door-to-door salesman, husband, and father of one.
-However, Gary saw them coming and is able to escape.
-Several days later, Gary walks into a McDonald's in Pennsylvania, kills a man, and takes the other patrons hostage.
-Alex arrives with John and is able to talk Gary out of the restaurant.
+The hostage rescue team swarms the home of Gary Murphy, a door-to-door salesman.
+However, he saw them coming and escapes.
+Several days later, he walks into a McDonald's in Pennsylvania, kills a man, and takes the other patrons hostage.
+Alex arrives with John and talks Gary out of the restaurant.
 Gary is arrested and taken to a Virginia prison where Alex visits him.
-The suspect claims to have a dissociative identity disorder, and Alex convinces those in charge to allow him to hypnotize Gary in order to determine if he is telling the truth.
+The suspect claims to have a dissociative identity disorder, and Alex convinces those in charge to allow him to hypnotize Gary to determine if he is telling the truth.
 Under hypnosis, Gary appears to become his alter-ego, Gary Soneji, and lashes out at Alex.